Chin Peng: The second insurgency (1968–1989)

-The End of the Emergency
+Peace process, 1989

 The CPM finally laid down its arms in 1989.
 The death toll during the armed conflict totalled thousands.
 Those sympathetic to Chin Peng tend to portray the violence perpetrated by the CPM as defensive, while right-wing opponents tend to portray it as aggressive and unethical.
 Some have claimed a large number of civilian casualties was in contrast to the stance adopted by Mao Zedong and his policy of the Eight Points of Attention.

 On 2 December 1989, at the town of Hat Yai in Southern Thailand, Chin, Rashid Maidin, and Abdullah CD met with representatives of the Malaysian and Thai governments.
 Separate peace agreements were signed between the MCP and both governments.
 One of the terms of the agreement was that MCP members of Malayan origin be allowed to return to live in Malaysia.

 When all hostilities ceased, the total number of CPM members was 1,188; 694 were Thai-born and 494 claimed origins in Peninsular Malaysia.
 They were given a temporary grant and promised integration into Malaysia.

 In Chin's opinion, peace could have been achieved as early as 1955 during the Baling Talks, if the British, Tunku Abdul Rahman and David Marshall had not demanded that the communist fighters capitulate and surrender but, rather, had allowed them to hand over or destroy their weapons in a mutually agreed way and then resume normal life with full political freedom, which was the broad outcome of the 1989 accords.